l7mp/stunner/examples/direct-one2one-call/README.md

    TURN transport relay connection for the sending/receiving the video stream and generates a local ICE candidate for each relay connection it creates.
 Note that only TURN-relay candidates are
    generated: host and server-reflexive candidates would not work with STUNner anyway.
 (This is why we set the `iceTransportPolicy` to type `relay` in the ICE server configuration above.)
-Observe further that the ICE candidate contains a private IP address (`10.116.1.21` in the below case) as the TURN relay connection address: this just happens to be the IP address of the STUNner pod that receives the TURN allocation request from the browser.
+Locally generated ICE candidates are sent by the browser over to the application server, which in turn passes them over verbatim to the other client.

    ```console
    Sending message: {[...] "candidate:0 1 UDP 91889663 10.116.1.21 36930 typ relay raddr 10.116.1.21 rport 36930" [...]}
    ```

-1. Each locally generated ICE candidate is sent by the browser over to the application server.
-The server in turn passes the received ICE candidates over verbatim to the other client, which considers each as a remote ICE candidate.
+   Observe that the ICE candidate contains a private IP address (`10.116.1.21` in this case) as the TURN relay connection address: this just happens to be the IP address of the STUNner pod that receives the TURN allocation request from the browser.

+1. The ICE candidates generates by one of the clients are received by the other client as a remote ICE candidate.
+The process is executed in the other direction as well, so that at the end both parties will have a set of local and remote ICE candidates they can start to probe for connectivity.

    ```console
     Received message: { [...] "candidate:0 1 UDP 91889663 10.116.1.21 36930 typ relay raddr 10.116.1.21 rport 36930" [...]}
    ```

 1. Once ICE candidates are exchanged, the browsers start to a connectivity check on potential candidate pairs.
 With STUNner this usually succeeds with the first pair.
 After connecting, video starts to flow between the two clients via the UDP/TURN connection opened on STUNner.
-Note that browsers can be behind any type of NAT: STUNner makes sure that whatever aggressive middlebox exists between itself and a client media traffic will still be able to flow seamlessly.
+Note that browsers can be behind any type of NAT: STUNner makes sure that whatever aggressive middlebox exists between itself and a client media traffic will still flow seamlessly.

 ### Troubleshooting